A guide to Shoreditch, London's coolest neighborhood

 Woman selling cups of fresh fruit in Brick Lane, London.

-A view of shoreditch high street in London
+A view of Shoreditch High Street in London

 Getting to and around Shoreditch

-A room at the Virgin Hotel London-Shoreditch
+A room at the Virgin Hotel London-Shoreditch in East London.

-The Virgin Hotel London-Shoreditch's rooftop pool.
+The Virgin Hotel London-Shoreditch's rooftop pool, London.

 Where to stay in Shoreditch